cbrunet/fibermodes/doc/tutorial/tutorial.factory.rst

 would print *30*, because there are 10 radius combined with 3 indexes.

-When the FiberFactory build fibers, it ensures that radius of inner layers are smaller than radius of outer layers.
-It also remove unneeded layers, for example if two consecutive layer have the same refractive index, or if the layer radius is 0.
-Therefore, the number of generated fibers could be smaller than the product of the number of parameters.
+When the FiberFactory build fibers, it removes unneeded layers.
+For example if two consecutive layer have the same refractive index, or if the layer radius is 0.
+Therefore, the resulting fiber could have a smaller number of layer that the number of layers in the FiberFactory itself.

 Specifying parameters as code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~